Bukit Brown Cemetery: Mount Pleasant Cemetery

-Mount Pleasant Cemetery, also known as Kopi Sua Cemetery or Coffee Hill Cemetery, is located nearby Thomson Road, by the Old Police Academy.
-Formerly a part of Bukit Brown Cemetery, it was separated from Bukit Brown when the government exhumed six hundred graves in 1993 to widen the Pan Island Expressway, causing Mount Pleasant Cemetery to be formed.
-Despite the fact that Mount Pleasant Cemetery is the same as Bukit Brown Cemetery, it experiences less visitors annually and is less well-maintained.
+Mount Pleasant Cemetery is located nearby Thomson Road, by the Old Police Academy.
+Formerly a part of Bukit Brown Cemetery, it was separated from Bukit Brown when the government exhumed six hundred graves in 1993 to widen the PIE.
+Mount Pleasant Cemetery experiences less visitors annually and is less well-maintained.
 The cemetery has a pathway leading inside and is popular amongst paranormal groups due to reported sightings of the Pontianak, a mythical creature from Malay folklore that is said to be a vengeful female spirit, originating from women who died during childbirth.
 Sightings of the Pontianak have been disputed to be monkeys living in the surrounding area.

-In November 2021, a portion of Mount Pleasant Cemetery was going to be redeveloped by the Housing and Development Board, the Urban Redevelopment Authority, and the Singapore Land Authority to create the new Mount Pleasant planning area, which it is also named after.
-An access road from the Pan Island Expressway was planned to have been built that would have cut through the cemetery.
-However, the road was later adjusted to be built elsewhere, leaving Mount Pleasant Cemetery unaffected.
-The Mount Pleasant planning area borders Mount Pleasant Cemetery to the east.
+The Mount Pleasant Cemetery is bordered by the Mount Pleasant planning area to the east.
+In November 2021, a portion of Mount Pleasant Cemetery was planned to be redeveloped by the HDB, URA, and the Singapore Land Authority to expand the Mount Pleasant planning area.
+An access road from the PIE was planned to have been built that would have cut through the cemetery.
+However, the road was later adjusted to be built elsewhere following an environmental evaluation, leaving Mount Pleasant Cemetery unaffected.

 Seh Ong Cemetery

 Seh Ong Cemetery was first established sometime in the 1870s.
 The land which the cemetery is located on was bought by Ong Hew Ko, Ong Ewe Hai, and Ong Chong Chew, who gave it to the Seh Ong Kongsi, a Hokkien clan.
 The Seh Ong Kongsi used the land as a village for Chinese immigrants before also coming to use the land as a cemetery by the 1870s.
 In 1919, the Municipal Commission acquired the land.
-In 1998, the Land Transport Authority exhumed some graves from Seh Ong Cemetery for upgrading works to the Pan Island Expressway.
+In 1998, the LTA exhumed some graves from Seh Ong Cemetery for upgrading works to the PIE.
 The total amount of graves between Bukit Brown and Seh Ong is estimated to be around 200,000.